AnthonyMichaelTDM/my-crispy-arcolinux-configs/README.md

-There are pictures of these configs in action in the Wiki tab also, you can find the image i used as my desktop background in the SDDM folder, named 'background.jpg'
+There are pictures of these configs in action in the Wiki tab

+also, you can find the image i used as my desktop background in the SDDM folder, named 'background.jpg'

+if you have any suggestions, feel free to let me know in the issues tab